hannrko/imrep_utils/README.md

 Optionally, we can export the preprocessed data as .csv to a directory related to ddir.
 We can also export a .json file containing labels, and a log of information about the preprocessing and export.

+## Exploratory analysis
+Dataset files obtained using IRDataset can be used by different relevant plotting classes below.

 ### DatasetPlotter
 Base class that defines saving and other plotting utilities. sam_info should be a dataframe containing labels.
 Multiple label definitions can be stored for flexibility.